 NARRATOR (CATHERINE): But I don’t know, Ruth and I after that thought, perhaps we should stay overnight here or something (laughter), you’d hate to miss that chance.

 NARRATOR (RUTH): Right.
 If there are ghosts, and it’s—

 NARRATOR (CATHERINE): —if it is my father’s ghost, that we wouldn’t interact with him.
 But we haven’t done that yet.
 However I’m wondering now, with the renovation, if the ghost is still there.
-They believe—[CROSS TALK]—they believe that there’s a ghost there.
+They believe—(speaking at the same time)—they believe that there’s a ghost there.

 NARRATOR (RUTH): I don’t know, that’s a good question, I should find out.